 Now enter Standard Racing Line or Define Own.

-If you select a Standard Line the default racing line for each trap position will be highlighted on the Track Screen.
+If you select a Standard Line the default racing line for each trap position will be highlighted on the GP v2.0 Track Screen.

-If you select to Define Your Own you may choose any combination of racing lines for each of the GreyhoundPredictor v2.0 Track Positions:
+If you select to Define Your Own you may choose any combination of racing lines for each of the following Track Positions:

-You have now completed all the data for Trap 1.
+You've now completed all the form for Trap 1.
 If you've made any mistakes the 'Predictor' lets you go back and alter any stat needing to be changed.

 Now highlight Enter and Press Spacebar to load the dog into the traps.

-Once this precedure has been repeated for all the remaining runners, you will start to see the GREYHOUND PREDICTOR TRACK come into vision!
+Once you've repeated this precedure for all the remaining runners, you will start to see the GREYHOUND PREDICTOR TRACK come into vision!

 Next Page: Race and Conclusion